wp-plugins/landing-pages-builder/readme.txt

 **Choose the best Template for you, to have a landing page running in minutes!**

 Host your landing pages on wordpress, facebook, twtiter or anywhere else.
-Optimize your landing pages using the extensive analytics provided.
+Optimize your landing pages using extensive analytics tools.

 **Create your Landing Page in Minutes**